is1200-example-projects/mcb32tools/README.md

 If the build process is aborted while running, you may have the build tree in a bad state.
 It is recommended that you run `make clean`, remove the `downloads` directory and start over.

+## Currently implemented hacks
+### libgmp
+At the time this toolchain was pieced together, the latest version available was 6.0.0a, it does however extract to 6.0.0.
+As a crude hack, an "a" is appended to the URL in the list of URLs.
+If you wish to update the version of libgmp, you probably need to remove this stray 'a'.
+You can find the list of URLs near the top of the root makefile.